philpennock/talk-webhooks/talk.md

 # Webhooks are

-* A contract to provide a push notification, to a URL of your choice
+* A contract to provide a push notification, via REST HTTP (`POST` method) to a URL of your choice, whenever "something" of interest happens at the sender
 * Often with a useful payload
     + these days, usually JSON

 That's it.

 * But recipients should be careful about trusting the payload
 * the offerer might have to support multiple formats
+* you might need to poll to backfill content
+* sometimes, as a receiver, they just fall out of a general API

+---

+# Stripe

+> You might use webhooks to:
+>
+> * Update a customer's membership record in your database when a subscription payment succeeds
+> * Email a customer when a subscription payment fails
+> * Check out the Dashboard if you see that a dispute was filed
+> * Make adjustments to an invoice when it's created (but before it's been paid)
+> * Log an accounting entry when a transfer is paid

 ---